 Note: Maryland residents receiving Maryland grant aid need to complete the FAFSA by March 1.

-Returning student financial aid awards are made available in ISIS beginning in mid-June.
+Returning student financial aid awards are made available in SIS beginning in mid-June.

 Students will receive an email notification that their financial aid for the upcoming year has been awarded and is available to view.